 Gantt charts show your project in its entirety while highlighting your project schedule, project tasks and subtasks, sequence and dependencies, completion of your project, and project milestones among other things.

-nTask’s provides an interactive and easy to use Gantt chart which will provide you with the visual overview of your project that you are hoping for.
+nTask’s provides an interactive and easy-to-use Gantt chart which will provide you with the visual overview of the project that you are hoping for.
 The Gantt chart clearly identifies milestones with a diamond icon and you can view progress and tasks just as simple too.